 6. Option -c

-The option ‘-c’ helps to check if the contents in the files are sorted or not.
-The output of this option will give us the result if it is not sorted.
+The ‘-c’ option checks if the contents in the files are sorted or not and outputs the result if they are not sorted.
 If there is no output, that means the contents in the files are already sorted.
-It will also give us the line number where the content is not sorted.
+Additionally, it will provide the line number where the content is not sorted.

 sort -c file_name.txt

 This option when used with sort, helps to remove duplicates and sort the contents in the file.
 The output produced in the file will give no duplicates and sorted in ascending order by default.

 sort -u file_name.txt

 8. Option -M

 Unix also provides us the feature to sort the months in the file.
 The output will give the months in a sorted form.